Medicare is a health insurance program for those ages 65 and older (and with certain medical conditions) in the United States.

 It’s also important to note this care is for a short-term basis, not for long-term care.

-Usually, Medicare Part A may pay for up to 100 days in a skilled nursing facility.
-A skilled nursing facility must admit the person within 30 days after they left the hospital, and they must admit them for the illness or injury the person was receiving hospital care for.
+A skilled nursing facility must admit the person within 30 days of their leaving the hospital and must admit them for the illness or injury for which the person was receiving hospital care.

 Medicare usually only covers short-term skilled nursing care in a nursing home.
 Keep reading for a breakdown of what Medicare may cover related to nursing homes.